Yves Jeuland

 Yves Jeuland (born 1968) is a French author and director of documentary films, best known for his archival and direct cinema films.

 Genres

 Many of Jeuland's films are about political engagement or the practice of power.
 Between 1999 and 2001, he followed Bertrand Delanoë for the Parisian municipal election in Paris à tout prix.
-He traces the history of the French communists in Camarades in 2004, or of the French socialists in Le siècle des Socialistes in 2005.
-In 2010 he directed Le Président where he filmed Georges Frêche during his last political campaign.
+He traces the history of the French communists in Camarades in 2004, or the French socialists in Le siècle des Socialistes in 2005.
+In 2010, he directed Le Président, where he filmed Georges Frêche during his last political campaign.
 In 2014, he directed Un temps de président, a documentary on the daily life of the French president François Hollande.
-His movie Les gens du Monde, about the work of the journalists of the daily newspaper Le Monde was part of the Official Selection of the 2014 Cannes Film Festival.
+His movie Les gens du Monde, about the work of the journalists of the daily newspaper was part of the Official Selection of the 2014 Cannes Film Festival.
 He also directed other genres: Bleu, blanc, rose (2002), overviews the history of the LGBT movement in France.